 Phillips 66 Appeals the Whatcom County Superior Court Decision

-On May 3, 2021, Phillips 66 filed an appeal with the Washington State Court of Appeals, Division One, with Whatcom County and Friends of the San Juans listed as defendants.
+On April 20, 2021, Phillips 66 filed a notice of appeal with the Washington State Court of Appeals, Division One, with Whatcom County and Friends of the San Juans listed as defendants.

-Earthjustice will be representing Friends in this appeal.
-Earthjustice is the premier nonprofit public interest environmental law organization and wields the power of the law to protect marine ecosystems and fight oil and gas development.
+Earthjustice represented Friends in this appeal.
+Earthjustice is the premier nonprofit public interest environmental law organization that wields the power of the law to protect marine ecosystems and fight oil and gas development.
 This case aligns with Earthjustice’s longtime efforts to protect threatened and endangered species and curb oil and gas expansion.

-Thank you to the Northwest Fund for the Environment, the Bullitt Foundation, and the Stand Up to Oil coalition for supporting this legal work.
+Thank you to our members, the Northwest Fund for the Environment, the Bullitt Foundation, and the Stand Up to Oil coalition for supporting this legal work.

 Your tax-deductible donation helps us appeal projects like this, which threaten our critically endangered Southern Resident Killer Whales and Salish Sea ecosystem.